wilyarti/script_task/Readme.md

 This software requires PHP > 7.2.x and MySQL > 5.7.

 ### Installing
-To install simply copy into a directory that is in your path (~/bin) and run:
+To install simply copy the file into a directory that is in your path (~/bin) and run:
 > user_upload.php

-Or alternatively run from a directory like so:
+You will need to make the file executable if you want to run it directly.
+> chmod +x user_upload.php

+Alternatively run using your PHP interpreter:
 > php user_upload.php

 You will need to specify the command line directives :